[Skip to Content]

 Feature Documentary

-Individual, stand-alone documentary, more than 40 minutes in length.
-Submissions in this category are eligible for Best Feature, ABC News VideoSource Award, and Creative Recognition Awards for Best Cinematography, Best Editing, Best Original Music Score, and Best Writing
+Feature Documentary: Individual, stand-alone documentary, more than 40 minutes in length; or, two-part documentary.
+Submissions in this category are eligible for Best Feature, Pare Lorentz, ABC News VideoSource Award, and Creative Recognition Awards for Best Cinematography, Best Editing, Best Original Music Score, Best Production, Best Sound Design, and Best Writing. (see section 4).
+Features or two-part documentaries in this category may be available by broadcast or online, or may have been produced specifically for a web portal.

 Short Documentary